Camps are led by UNCW coaches and players!

 UNCW, which tied with Delaware for the fewest goals conceded in the CAA, set a program record with five consecutive shutouts against league opponents Northeastern, Charleston, Towson, William & Mary and Drexel.

-In his first season as the bench boss, the Seahawks posted a 9-6-1 record to finish in a tie for sixth place in the CAA regular season standings.
+In Neal's first season as the bench boss, the Seahawks posted a 9-6-1 record to finish in a tie for sixth place in the CAA regular season standings.
 The squad overcame the adversity of dealing with Hurricane Florence to be in contention for a Colonial Athletic Association Tournament berth until the final day of the regular season.
 Sophomore Marissa Vincent was named to the United Soccer Coaches All-East Region Second Team after headlining a group of three Seahawks to receive All-CAA honors.

 "We want to welcome home a native Wilmingtonian, a UNCW graduate and a true Seahawk," said Jimmy Bass, UNCW Director of Athletics.
 "Chris is a high-caliber head coach with a tremendous commitment to academic excellence.
 Our student-athletes are going to really enjoy playing for Chris and we're all looking forward to what the future holds."

 The experienced Neal is just the third coach in the 26-year history of the UNCW program, following Keith Cammidge and Paul Cairney.

 "It is a tremendous honor and privilege to lead this Seahawk team," said Neal.
 "Based on my experience in the CAA, this is a very talented, passionate, and hard-working group of student-athletes.
 I am excited to get to know them better and to help them achieve their athletic and academic goals.